instantOS/instantos.github.io/faq.md

 You can also link or copy a `.desktop` file to `~/.config/autostart` or use a graphica tool that does this.

+## Is there Swap?
+I don't see any

+There is! swap is automatically allocated as needed via systemd-swap.
+Instead of a whole disk partition, it's a dynamic file.

 ## Does it support 32 bit

 Yes, but the 32 bit version doesn't have a live session yet so you'll have to